 - Tax laws should promote robust economic activity and a vibrant community banking sector and foster saving and investment.

 - The Tax Cuts and Jobs Act has provided significant tax relief for community banks and their customers.
 Community bank tax savings support community lending and investment in workforce, technology, and physical infrastructure.
 ICBA will advocate for no increase in the corporate rate and permanent extension of the individual provisions, including the new deduction for pass-through income, before their scheduled expiration in 2026.

-- ICBA opposes new bank-specific fees, punitive new tax levies, transaction taxes, limitations on the deductibility of FDIC premiums or other proposals specifically targeting the financial services sector.
+- ICBA opposes any new bank-specific fees, punitive new tax levies, transaction taxes, limitations on the deductibility of FDIC premiums, or other proposals specifically targeting the financial services sector.
 Additionally, ICBA will continue to oppose any legislation – tax or non-tax – that requires revenue offsets or “pay fors” that target the banking industry.

 - Public policy should support community banks’ ability to raise capital including allowing S corporation banks to issue preferred stock, increasing their shareholder limits, and allowing new IRA shareholder investments.